Siyabonga10/FileOrganiser/README.md

 ## Dependencies
 The application depends on the following set of python libraries.
-1. 'PyQt' used to for the GUI
+1. `PyQt` used to for the GUI
-2. 'os' used for all the file management aspects
+2. `os` used for all the file management aspects